jedboywonder/tyrekick/README.md

 f) configure a DNS name server
 > echo nameserver 1.1.1.1 > /tmp/resolv.conf

-g) now connect your laptop to a router 2 lan port and connect router 1 to a router 2 laptop
+g) now connect your laptop to a router 2 lan port and connect router 1 to a router 2 lan port
 h) SSH to router 1 (192.168.1.1) from your laptop and run the test
 i) Unplug the router 1 network cable before rebooting it since it will start an additional dhcp server on router 2's lan.